-13.1.1.16 Have country experiences 117 with the detection and response to radiological risks and events been documented and shared with the global community?
+13.1.1.15 Have collaborative mechanisms for access to specialized laboratories that are able to perform bioassays, biological dosimetry by cytogenetic analysis and ESR been evaluated?
+13.1.1.16 Have country experiences 122 with the detection and response to radiological risks and events been documented and shared with the global community?
 Please provide the URL link(s) to any relevant documentation: Link/URL Please insert any comments or clarifications to the questions above and list any relevant activities that the country has conducted which are not reflected in this questionnaire (additional pages may be attached if necessary):